msjimc/GeneMatrix/Guide/ReadMe.md

 Table 1: Feature coordinates

-If the feature is encoded on the reverse strand, the coordinates are places in brackets following the complement key word.
+If the feature is encoded on the reverse strand, the coordinates are places in brackets following the complement key word (Table 1, rows 3 and 4).
 In these cases the sequence is extracted as above and then the reverse complement sequence is determined and stored.
 This [page](revesreComplement.md) gives the conversion table including the ambiguous codes.

-Occasionally, the exact coordinates for a sequence are not know, in these cases the coordinates may contain one or both < > characters suggesting the sequences starts or end beyond the region suggested.
+Occasionally, the exact coordinates for a sequence are not know, in these cases the coordinates may contain one or both '<' '>' characters suggesting the sequences starts or ends beyond the region suggested.
 In these situations ```GeneMatrix``` just uses the coordinates supplied i.e. the entry: <1..532 would be treated as: 1..532.
 In the data file downloaded in the [Obtaining the sequence files](obtainingFiles.md) section, sequence MG912796.1 contains the sequence for a tRNA-Leu as located at ***complement(<13358)***, in this case with so little information the tRNA is ignored.

 ## Working with the imported sequences

 Once the data has been imported, the ```Combine features with different names``` section becomes active.
-The area consists of two tree view with the data arranged as nodes in a tree like structure.
+The area consists of two tree view panels with the data arranged as nodes in a tree like structure.
 The root of the trees is the ___Sequence___ node, which contains up to three child nodes (___CDS___, ___rRNA___ and ___tRNA___).
 The panel on the left represents  unselected data, while the panel on the right represents the selected features.
-Consequently, the ___CDS___, ___rRNA___ and ___tRNA___ nodes on the right contain no child nodes, while those on the left do as shown by the cross to the right of the text (Figure 4).
+Consequently, initially the ___CDS___, ___rRNA___ and ___tRNA___ nodes on the right contain no child nodes, while those on the left do as shown by the cross to the right of the text (Figure 4).
+If no data is found for a feature type, the linked node will not be displayed.

 <hr />